-Dougherty, a Democrat, was the representative for Missouri's 3rd congressional district from 1903 to 1905.
+Dougherty was the representative for Missouri’s 3rd congressional district and was a Democrat.
+He served from 1903 to 1905.

 From Dec 1899 to Mar 1905, Dougherty missed 119 of 419 roll call votes, which is 28.4%.
 This is on par with the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.

 |Dec 1902-Mar 1903||114||29||25.4%||53rd|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information